-During the first quarter of 2019, the fair value of the contingent consideration liability that was payable to the former owners of MC was determined to be \$Nil resulting in the recognition of a gain of \$3.1 million.
-The contingent consideration liability was initially recognized at fair value in the fourth quarter of 2018 and related to a contingent earn-out payment associated with the MCA Acquisition.
+During the first quarter of fiscal year 2019, the fair value of the contingent consideration liability that was payable to the former owners of MCA was determined to be \$0.0 resulting in the recognition of a gain of \$3.1 million.
+The contingent consideration liability was initially recognized at fair value in the fourth quarter of fiscal year 2018 and related to a contingent earn-out payment associated with the MCA Acquisition.
 The fair value estimate under purchase accounting of the \$3.1 million was derived from a multiple of earnings based on MCA's forecasted twelve-month earnings for the period ended March 31, 2019.
 Based on results, the contingent consideration liability was considered resolved and no longer payable as at March 31, 2019.